Some days call for something warm and comforting without too much thought, and mashed potatoes almost always feel like the answer.

 - Place the potatoes in a pot, cover with water, and bring them to a steady boil.

-- Sprinkle paprika, garlic powder, salt, and pepper so the flavors sink in.
+- Sprinkle pepper, salt, and butter so the flavors sink in.

-- Heat the milk gently so it blends smoothly into the potatoes.
+- Add the milk gently so it blends smoothly into the potatoes.

 - Season with salt and pepper and give it one last stir for a smooth finish.

-- Scoop the potatoes into a warm bowl and add a small pat of butter on top.
-A sprinkle of herbs or cracked black pepper makes them even more inviting.
+- Scoop the potatoes into a warm bowl.
+A sprinkle of herbs makes them even more inviting.

 | Nutrition | Value |